cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 The following input formats are possible

-- `./solver` Reads input from stdin, and writes solution or 'UNSAT' to stdout.
+- `./solver` Reads input from stdin, and writes a solution or 'UNSAT' to stdout.

-- `./solver %filename` Reads input from filename, and writes solution or 'UNSAT' to stdout.
+- `./solver %filename` Reads input from filename, and writes a solution or 'UNSAT' to stdout.

 - `./solver -cnf` Reads input from stdin, and writes conversion to CNF to stdout.

+- `./solver -cnf %inputfile` Reads input from `%filename` and writes CNF-conversion to stdout.
    The following should work `./solver -cnf gcsp_examples/summer2016/demod06.dim | minisat`, if you have `minisat` installed.

-- `./solver -cnf %inputfile` Reads input from `%filename` and writes CNF-conversion to stdout.